 Scenario 2—Closing Out an Option Position by Buying Back the Contract

-John Call-Writer decides that MSFT might climb higher in the coming months, so decides to close out his short position by buying a call contract with the same terms that he wrote—the same option series.
+John Call-Writer decides that XYZ might climb higher in the coming months, so decides to close out his short position by buying a call contract with the same terms that he wrote—the same option series.
 Sarah, on the other hand, decides to maintain her long position by keeping her call contract until April.
 This can happen because option contracts are fungible.
 John closes his short position by buying the call back from the OCC at the current market price, which may be higher or lower than what he paid, resulting in either a profit or a loss.
 Sarah can keep her contract because when she sells or exercises her contract, it will be with the OCC, not with John.

 Thus, the OCC allows each investor to act independently of the other.